- Get Help

 - Youth Action

-In 1997, Women's Sexual Assault Centre (WSAC) found that of the women that accessed the hospital accompaniment program, over 1 in 3 were ages 13 to 19.
+In 1997, Victoria Sexual Assault Centre (VSAC) found that of the people who accessed the hospital accompaniment program, over 1 in 3 were ages 13 to 19.
 The staff and board of directors were dedicated to researching and designing a new prevention strategy.

 Since 2001, Project Respect has presented workshops in numerous junior highs and high schools, has attended provincial and national conferences, hosted educational and awareness raising events, and trained many youth to be Respect Revolutionaries in their communities through social action projects.